Charlie Brown's Fresh Grill: Menu

 Charlie Brown's offers steak, seafood, sandwiches, salads, chicken, BBQ ribs, pasta, burgers and raisin bread.
 There is also a salad bar.

 Bankruptcy

 The restaurant's parent company filed for bankruptcy in November 2010, as part of a restructuring that included the closing of 47 restaurants, including 29 Charlie Brown's locations.
 In 2011, a New York private-equity company agreed to pay $9.5 million to buy Charlie Brown's Steakhouse.
 CB Restaurants Inc. took over 20 Charlie Brown's restaurants, including 17 locations in New Jersey and The Office Beer Bar & Grill chain was sold to Villa Restaurant Group for $4.7 million.
-Multiple locations closed as a result of the COVID-19 pandemic and one of its final restaurants is located in Scotch Plains, New Jersey.
+Nearly 20 locations closed as a result of the COVID-19 pandemic and one of its final restaurants is located in Scotch Plains, New Jersey.
 The Woodbury location reopened on April 18, 2022.